MrakDun-desu/BlockstackerDocs/Style customization/Skin-customization.md

 3. Create a `skinConfig.json` file and specify how your skins should work.
 Explained [here](#skinConfigjson-file).
 4. Put your skin files in your skin directory.
 5. Pick your skin in the game customization settings and wait for it to load.

-## Loading a premade skin

-1. Copy the skin source directory into the `skins` directory.
-2. Pick your skin in the game customization settings and wait for it to load.

 ## `skinConfig.json` file